jan4dev/grunt-platforms/README.md

 # grunt-platforms

 > Allows selective build by defining a list of platforms.
 > The idea is to declare a list of targets common to several tasks with their current status in order to auto-detect the active one when executing a task.
+It can be helpful when working in hybrid environment with cordova for instance to execute platform related tasks.
+If you want to build for one platform only like android or ios.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`